Hero Background

 Term life insurance doesn’t offer permanent coverage, only covering specific periods.
 Terms normally range from 10 to 30 years.
 These policies are typically used as an inexpensive cash backup for young adults and other working families, but they aren’t a great choice for seniors.

-Because American Income Life doesn’t share their term life rates and health requirements, it’s hard to tell if their term policy is a good option.
+Plus, seniors usually don’t need the large death benefits that term policies offer and risk outliving their coverage.
+Because American Income Life doesn’t share their term life rates or health requirements, it’s hard to tell if their term policy is a good option.

 2